nushell/nushell/docs/README-duration-spec.md

 ### `<dateTime> plus-or-minus <duration>` - "the {day} a {week, month, year} from now"
 Nu currently gets the calculation right, but only if user specifies `<duration>` as a literal with units less than a month (to avoid the 30-day-per-month assumption).
 And the user asking this question generally wants the result duration in particular time units, not always nanoseconds.
 For example, "what is the *day* that is 3 months from now?", the desired answer should be a day date, not a full timestamp.

-Also, since the calculation currently includes the time portion, it can produce suprising results when chained and there is no simple mechanism in Nu to round or truncate the `<datetime>` from nanoseconds down to days, though it can be done via substring on the to-string representation.
+Also, since the calculation currently includes the time portion, it can produce surprising results when chained and there is no simple mechanism in Nu to round or truncate the `<datetime>` from nanoseconds down to days, though it can be done via substring on the to-string representation.

 Here's a somewhat convoluted example: [[need a more concise example]]
 ```